ICC gallery features work by Victoria Cummings-Bobo

 Dr. Lance Evans Mississippi Superintendent of Education

-Tishomingo County schools welcomed 2,847 students in the 2024-25 school year, according to the Mississippi Department of Education.
+White was the most represented ethnicity in Lee County schools in the 2024-25 school year, according to the Mississippi Department of Education.

 Trending